-If you are interested in research projects that are either born digital or require mainly digital expression and digital publication, consider applying for NEH-Mellon Fellowships for Digital Publication.
+If you are interested in research projects that are either born digital or require mainly digital expression and digital publication, consider applying to Fellowships for Digital Publication.

-If you are seeking support for a period of less than six months, consider applying for the NEH Summer Stipends program.
+If you are seeking research support for a period of less than six months, consider applying to the NEH Summer Stipends program.